HeroDevvy/HeroDevvy/README.md

   ## ⚡ You can reach me here on GitHub!
 Also on Twitter!
 And Reddit as well!
 <p align="center">
-  (But reddit doesn't have an icon here)
+  (But reddit doesn't have an icon here, links on the side here ◀️)
 </p>
 <p align="center">
   <a href="https://skillicons.dev">